zombieleet/node-twitter/README.md

   access_token_secret: process.env.TWITTER_ACCESS_TOKEN_SECRET,
 });
 ```
-## For Application Only based authetication:
+## For Application Only based authentication:

 You will need to fetch a bearer token from Twitter as documented [Here](https://dev.twitter.com/oauth/application-only), once you have it you can use it as follows.